-Aggressive Policing and the Mental Health of Young Urban Men (from APHA's American Journal of Public Health)
+Aggressive Policing and the Mental Health of Young Urban Men (American Journal of Public Health)

-Racism can shape decisions to practice in underserved communities (from APHA's The Nation's Health)
+Racism can shape decisions to practice in underserved communities (The Nation's Health)

 Testifying before the Helsinki Commission, Gail Christopher details innovative approach toward eliminating racism and facilitating healing in the United States

-Programs work from within to prevent black maternal deaths: Workers targeting root cause — Racism (from APHA's The Nation's Health)
+Programs work from within to prevent black maternal deaths: Workers targeting root cause — Racism (The Nation's Health)

 Achieving environmental justice in the 21st century: The way forward (APHA/National Environmental Health Partnership Council webinar)

-Historic lynching tied to mortality today (from APHA's The Nation's Health)
+Historic lynching tied to mortality today (The Nation's Health)

-Why ending police violence is a public health issue: A Q & A with APHA's Georges Benjamin (APHA member login required)
+Why ending police violence is a public health issue: A Q & A with APHA's Georges Benjamin (The Nation's Health)

 APHA's Georges Benjamin on Severe weather disasters, health & structural racism: a critical intersection

 From CNN: Charlottesville, hate crimes are public health issue, experts say